 Sexual Assault, Sexual Abuse, and Rape Victims

 Just like with assault-related crimes and shootings, all businesses owe a duty of care to patrons to ensure reasonable precautions are taken against sexual crimes that have the potential to occur.
 The precautions required are like those for other crimes.
-This includes things like visible and properly maintained security cameras, proper lighting in alleys, hallways, and entranceways, a visible security force (i.e., security guards), and well-maintained and clearly visible security cameras.
+This includes visible and properly maintained security cameras, proper lighting in alleys, hallways, and entranceways, a visible security force (i.e., security guards), and well-maintained and visible security cameras.

 Assault and Battery Victims